Vision of the Seas: History

 In 2017, during a Caribbean cruise out of Galveston, a member of Vision of the Seas' housekeeping staff went mysteriously overboard unnoticed.
 No search efforts were launched and the crewmember remains missing.

-In May 2018, a Vision of the Seas crew member died by suicide by jumping overboard while the ship was enroute to Galveston, Texas.
+In May 2018, a Vision of the Seas crew member died by suicide by jumping overboard while the ship was en route to Galveston, Texas.

 In 2019, while berthed at Livorno, a crewmember of Vision of the Seas went overboard.
 Port divers later found the crewmember dead.

 In June 2020, a Vision of the Seas crew member died in hospital shortly after being repatriated from the ship during the global COVID-19 pandemic.
 The death was not COVID related.

 On 23 December 2023, a passenger was lost when they fell overboard while the ship was off the coast of Charleston, South Carolina.
 The United States Coast Guard undertook a 1,625 square mile search, but could find no trace of the passenger after eight hours.